thanhnamdev308/cmake/make.md

 - `$<`: the name of the first ependency
 - `$^`: the names of all prerequisites

-Below code will scan all `.cc` source files and compile them due to the patterns defined at the end of the code, `wildcard` function in line 119 and `patsubst` in line 120
+Below code will scan all `.cc` source files and compile them due to the patterns defined at the end of the code, `wildcard` function and `patsubst` function
 - `wildcard` - function to scan all `.cc` files
 - `patsubst` - function to create `%.o` corresponding to `%.cc` in the `$(CXX_SOURCES)` directory
 ```make